Saint Sava: Sainthood

 Saint Sava is the protector of the Serbs: he is venerated as a protector of many churches, families, schools and artisans.
 His feast day is named Savindan/Savićevo ("Sava's day").
 He is also commemorated by Greeks, Bulgarians, Romanians and Russians.
 In Romania, his feast day is a holiday.
 In Russia, he was mentioned as early as the 13th century in the Tver typikon.

-Saint Sava is also venerated as a Catholic Saint by the Catholic Church.
-Several Catholic authors have written works dedicated to him, such as Venetians Jerolim Kavanjin, Marin Držić, Antun Sasin, Ivan Josip Pavlović Lučić, Franciscan Andrija Kačić Miošić and Primate of Serbia (Primas Serviae) Benedictine Andrija Zmajević; Ragusans Benedictine Mavro Orbini and Ivan Gundulić; and from the region of Bosnia Stefan Vukčić Kosača, Katarina Kosača and Bishop of Bosnia Jesuit Ivan Tomko Mrnavić.
+Saint Sava is also venerated in the Catholic Church.
+Several Catholic authors have written works dedicated to him, such as Venetians Jerolim Kavanjin, Marin Držić, Antun Sasin, Ivan Josip Pavlović Lučić, Franciscan Andrija Kačić Miošić and the Primate of Serbia, the Benedictine archbishop Andrija Zmajević; the Ragusan Benedictine Mavro Orbini and the poet Ivan Gundulić; and Bosnians Stefan Vukčić Kosača, Katarina Kosača and the Jesuit Bishop of Bosnia Ivan Tomko Mrnavić.

 Antun Sasin wrote his epic poem "Razboji od Turka - Looms from the Turks" about the war between Turkey and Austria in the years 1593-1595.
 In VII "Razboj" he sings about the downfall of the Turks during the siege of Ostrogon:

 "When thunder and lightning killed seven thousand Turks towards Buda, about fifteen days ago, because the glory of God is possible, which wants to avenge and show its glory, because the glorious Sava is burning, it wants to burn them with fire.
 The others fled, those who were left alive, and whom the lightning didn't strike, and everyone fled wherever they could."